June 15, 2015

 DIY Amplifier Comparison: Gainclone LM3875 Vs. Elektor Mini Crescendo

-In contrast is the Elektor Mini Crescendo amplifier that I've built around December 2002.
-This amplifier is discrete MOSFET transistors, configure in dual mono design using Bando 250VA transformer on each channel.
-This amplifier is running in Class A bias, this means it running hot.
-The weight is 20 kg.
+The mini Crescendo amplifier that I've built is discrete MOSFET transistors, configure in dual mono design using high quality 250VA Bando transformer on each channel.
+Those transformer contribute to the total weight of this amplifier to more than 20 kg.

-This Elektor Mini Crescendo amplifier is the best built amplifier I ever made.
-It is run perfectly fine, no hum, no noise from this amplifier when idling or when operating.
-This amplifier no need speaker protection circuit and it is operate very stable in long listening session.
+What I can say, this mini Crescendo amplifier is the most expensive amplifier I ever built.
+This amplifier is run perfectly fine, no hum, no noise from this amplifier when idling or when operating.
+This amplifier doesn't use any speaker protection circuit and it is operate very stable in long listening session.

-I could say the Gainclone amplifier is superior for the channel separation, clear instruments presentation, and micro detail.
-Although the midrange in this amplifier is a little bit thin, but the all frequency response really quite neutral.
+I can say the Gainclone amplifier is superior for channel separation, clear instruments presentation, and extended micro detail.
+Although the midrange in this amplifier is a little bit thin and soft, but overall sound signature is neutral.

 Disclaimer: Any statement and photos in this article are not allowed to copy or publish without written permission from the writer.
 Any injury or loss from following tips in this article is not under writer responsibility.